 If the day (DD) is not specified, the earliest start day for the job SHALL be used unless the specified hour:mm:ss precedes the corresponding portion of the job start time, in which case the next day SHALL be used.

 Similarly for month (MM), year (YY), and century-1 (CC).
-If seconds (ss) value is omitted it is set to 0.

 Example: